otosky/medium_stats/README.md

 # Medium Stats Scraper

-A command-line tool and Python package that fetches your Medium profile statistics and saves the data as JSON.
+A command-line tool and Python package to fetch your Medium profile statistics and save the data as JSON.

-Executes the same API and Graphql requests as the Medium front-end does, providing you the data as it is pre-rendered.
+*Executes the same API and Graphql requests as the Medium front-end does, providing you the data as it is pre-rendered.*

 ## Install